exercism/legacy-docs/you-can-help/make-up-new-exercises.md

 Whether you are creating a generic or a custom exercise, the basic idea is the same.
 Some details will differ, and these are described in detail below.

 * First, choose a name for your exercise.
 The name must be unique.
-Verify the list of [generic problem specifications][spec-execises], as well as the language track in question (navigate to the `exercises` directory in the repository).
+Verify the list of [generic problem specifications][spec-exercises], as well as the language track in question (navigate to the `exercises` directory in the repository).
 * Derive the _slug_ of the exercise from the name by making the name all lowercase and separating words using hyphens.
 * Write a _blurb_, which is a one-sentence summary of the problem to be solved.
 * Write a more detailed _description_ of the problem to be solved.